Cybo1927/presstheattack/README.md

 ## Contributions

+I'm sure some of the filters here will break some sites.
+Please be careful and check the network request log (logger) of uBlock Origin to see what is being filtered and comment out any problem filter or you can use the "badfilter" flag.

-If you want to be part of this project, fine, I accept any requests for additional rules, and I look forward to your PR.
+If you want to be part of this project, fine, I accept any requests for additional rules.
+Feel free to create "Pull request".